mm80843/T3.5/docs/Benef/PBN__Benef_362.md

 # __Informative data in areas with scarce data__

-## Name of the Benefit

-Wastewater surveillance can provide valuable data on the presence and circulation of SARS-CoV-2 in areas with limited diagnostic capacity, aiding in understanding the epidemiology of the virus and guiding public health interventions.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit indirectly by supporting the implementation of wastewater surveillance systems in areas with poor sanitation, contributing to improved public health outcomes and stability in those regions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_389.md)